apple/foundationdb/documentation/sphinx/source/configuration.rst

 .. warning:: In release 6.0 we only support values of 1 or 2, to match the maximum number of regions that can be defined in the ``regions`` json object.

 Increasing the ``usable_regions`` will start copying data from the active region to the remote region.
 Reducing the ``usable_regions`` will immediately drop the replicas store in the remote region.
-During these changes, only one primary data center can have priority >= 0.
+During these changes, only one primary datacenter can have priority >= 0.
 This enforces exactly which region will lose its replica.

 Changing the log routers configuration
 --------------------------------------